 We all need a little push now and then!
 Help customers make great decisions which save the environment and money for your business.

 Sell branded cups and offer customers their first drink free.
-Reward customers who BYO (bring-your-own) reusable cups or containers.
+Or reward customers who BYO (bring-your-own) reusable cups or containers.
 Rewards don't have to be discounts, it could be a loyalty card that gets them their 10th coffee free.
 Be creative and think about what your customers might value.
-Join Responsible Cafes or Trashless Takeaway, these are networks of cafes who encourage BYO and offer resources to help you.
+Join Responsible Cafes or Trashless Takeaway, these are café networks who encourage BYO and offer resources to help you.
 Promote your BYO policy on social media and in-store, and let your customers know for next time.

 Consider instead (or as well as) charging for single-use items.
 This is gaining popularity as a new study has shown that people are more likely to use reusable cups if cafés charge for disposable ones.
 The study showed that cafés which replaced discounts for reusable cups with clear, equivalent charges for disposable cups significantly increased the proportion of customers switching to reusables.
 If doing this, ensure to make the cost of using the disposable option obvious rather than hiding it in the cost of the drink.